skdejong/100DaysOfCode/log.md

 Tomorrow I have a progress interview.
 Therefore, I also took some time to review the code from our week 9 group project to make sure I understood it.
 My programming pair partner for this week, Beatrice, was kind enough to let me practice explaining it to her.
 She asked me some good questions about it too.

-In the evening I met with my mentor, Arthur, and he helped me review and practice answering common interview questions that a someone might be asked when interviewing for a software development job.
+In the evening I met with my mentor, Arthur, and he helped me review and practice answering common interview questions that someone might be asked when interviewing for a software development job.

 ### Day 69: 16th December 2022